AbuseIO/AbuseIO/docs/installation.md

 php artisan migrate:install
 php artisan migrate
 php artisan key:generate

-php artisan db:seed < run this only if you want demo material in your installation.
+php artisan db:seed < run this only if you want demo material in your installation, like users, tickets, etc
 ```

 ## Creating an admin user for the GUI